ianchi/remoteprotocols/PROTOCOLS.md

    range: 0-16bits
 - *command*: Command to send

-   range: 0-8bits
+   range: 0-16bits

 *Notes:*

-If address is 8bits, then basic NEC is assumed, added the inverted address redundancy.
+If address/command is 8bits, then basic NEC is assumed, added the inverted address/command redundancy.
-Command is always sent with inverted redundancy.

 *Links:*